nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Removing a person : `Remove`

-Deletes the specified person from the address book.
+Remove specific participants from the database.

-Format: `delete INDEX`
+Format: `remove <id>`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
+Example:
+`remove 1`
+Acceptable values for each parameter
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `<id>`: the id of the contact in the list

-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+Precise expected outputs when the command succeeds
+* You have successfully deleted <category> <name>.
+Example: You have successfully deleted participant John Doe.
+Precise expected outputs when the command fails
+* Error: no contact with id <id>. (when name is not in the list)

 ### Clearing all entries : `clear`